ma16/rpio/cc/Rpi/Pwm.md

 A bit remains set until cleared.
 Write 1 to clear a bit.
 Write 0 has no effect.

-The flags GAP1 and STA1 are ineffective since peripheral acts as if the Control flag RPTL1 is always set (see Defects).
+The flags GAP1 and STA1 are ineffective since the peripheral acts as if the Control flag RPTL1 is always set (see Defects).

 **BERR**